 Keenow offers unlimited bandwidth, which makes sense if its majority of users are streaming or torrenting.
 It has a very small network of servers compared to most providers, but uptimes are decent and the servers are very closely monitored.
 You can see the dedication to users in the constantly updated status pages on the website.

-Clients are available for Windows, MacOS, and Android (Android TV, Android APK, and Amazon Fire TV APK are all available as well).
-There is a client in the works for iOS, but for now a connection needs to be set up manually.
+Clients are available for Windows, MacOS, iOS, and Android.
+Android TV, Android APK, and Amazon Fire TV APK can all be set up as well.
+The iOS app is a new addition to the suite – in the past, the VPN had to be set up manually on iOS devices.

 Keenow also offers a virtual router that can be set up with Windows 7 or higher.
 This enables you to connect to the Keenow Unblocker wifi network and create your own hotspot.
 Then, when you connect other devices to the network, they’ll be connected to the VPN used by the Windows device.